-Comments to Sections O(1)(a),(b),(c),(d) and (e):
+Comments to Sections O(1)(a),(b), (c), (d) and (e):

-Implementation of the action plan amendment to the FY 2019-2020 CDBG, ESG and HOME programs to include CARES Act 2020 programs are not anticipated to have a negative impact associated with pubic services as the majority of the projects involve public social service programs, such as rental assistance, small business grants, senior nutrition services, homeless services, and additional funding for the existing community sponsored programs previously reviewed by the approved FY 2019-2020 CDBG, ESG and HOME program in response to impacts related to COVID 19.
-The amendment does do not propose physical changes to the existing built environment.
+Implementation of the proposed amendment to the action plan for FY 2020-2021 CDBG, ESG and HOME programs to include additional funding for existing programs and to add an additional program to operate a food bank is not anticipated to have a negative impact on public services.
+The majority of the projects involve include additional funding for existing community sponsored programs previously reviewed by the approved FY 2020-2021 CDBG, ESG, and HOME programs, The majority of the projects involve public social service programs that do not propose physical changes to the existing built environment.
 As such, these programs would not adversely affect public services.